isaacerdman/startup/README.md

  - **Database Data** - Login info will be saved here.
 Upload image to be displayed in cookbook, will be saved for user.
  - **WebSocket** - Notifications for when a user uploads a new recipe.
  - **Interaction Logic** - Clicking on a recipe in cookbook will take you to the recipe page with single focus.
 Login works.

+### Service deliverable

+ - Random image loaded on login screen
+ - Random quote generated on login screen
+ - recipe page adjusted to display a "score", representing the number of recipes uploaded by a user